terhechte/CoreValue/Readme.md

 - [ ] add support for nsset / unordered lists
 - [ ] add support for fetched properties (could be a struct a la (objects, predicate))
 - [ ] support transformable: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html
+- [ ] add jazzy for docs and update headers to have proper docs

 ### Done Tasks
 - [x] Add query methods to query from core data straight into structs